• Home

 Creativity isn't something we're born with; it's a skill we can learn and strengthen over our lifetime.
 Creative people have certain habits and skills that they use frequently.
 Some of these habits and skills are illustrated in the graphic.

+This lesson was used during the May 2023 Grade Level Art Projects workshop with teachers.
+Make a copy and edit for use with your students.
 We encourage educators to plan lessons with these skills in mind.
 How can you design the lesson so that several of these skills are used?
-Here is a rubric for educators to self-evaluate lessons.
+Here is a rubric for educators to self-evaluate lessons. |

 the power of our words